latiful-hassan/properties_of_stars/README.md

 # properties_of_stars
-Data visualisation on the properties of stars
+Analysing and visualising astronomical data using the dslabs dataset in RStudio Density and scatter graphs created to inspect properties of stars.